 • Industry size: Thousands of tiling and flooring businesses operate across Australia, from specialist tilers to general flooring companies offering multiple flooring types

-• Common business structures: Sole traders, partnerships, and limited liability companies.
-Many tilers work as subcontractors to building companies, bathroom renovation firms, and commercial fitout companies
+• Common business structures: Sole traders, partnerships and proprietary limited companies.
+Many tilers work as subcontractors to builders, bathroom renovation firms and commercial fit-out companies

-• Regulatory body: ABCB sets building standards including waterproofing requirements (E3/AS1).
-Safe Work Australia oversees health and safety, particularly dust exposure from cutting tiles
+• Regulatory body: State building regulators set standards including waterproofing requirements under the National Construction Code.
+Safe Work Australia oversees health and safety, particularly silica dust exposure from cutting tiles

-• Contract requirements: Most commercial contracts require minimum public liability cover of $1M - $2M.
-Larger commercial fitout projects may require $5M+
+• Contract requirements: Most commercial contracts require minimum public liability of $5M to $10M.
+Larger commercial fit-out projects may require $10M to $20M

 Cover Types for Tiling & Flooring Businesses